La vitamine C : son importance dans la réponse immunitaire

 3. Vitamin C accelerates the breakdown of histamine.

-The accumulation of histamine in the body is immuno-depressing (which weakens the immune system) particularly for bronchial pathologies (cough, allergies, asthma).
+The accumulation of histamine in the body is immuno-depressing (weakens the immune system), particularly for bronchial pathologies (cough, allergies, asthma).

 It improves general resistance to stress, the immunosuppressive role of which is now recognized as obvious.